margaretmf/margaretmf.github.io/teaching.md

 ### I have started reading children's books, and developing outlines for critically reading them.
 I do not have a teaching degree, but with an interest in teaching, I work on critically thinking about how to teach critical reading of children's books to little ones.
 I hope to share outlines below. ###

-The top three books for children I have read are "The River", "Hatchet", and "Where the Wild Fern Grows".
+### The top three books for children I have read are "The River", "Hatchet", "Where the Wild Fern Grows", and "Charlie and the Chocolate Factory".

-Other children's books authors of interest include Thornton Burgess and Laura Ingalls Wilder, and "Brian's Return", "Brian's Hunt".
+Other children's books authors of interest include Thornton Burgess and Laura Ingalls Wilder, and "Brian's Return", "Brian's Hunt". ###

+### I am interested in how filmmakers turn children's books into films, and I am interested in how teachers use children's books in Social-Emotional Learning. ###

 # Critical Reading #